 32/34 Smolenskaya-Sennaya Square.
 Metro Smolenskaya (line 3, navy blue or line 4, light blue.)

-The “sister” on Kotelnicheskaya Embankment is a residential building with 700 apartments.
-It is best seen from the “bridge to nowhere” in Zaryadye Park.
+The “sister” on Kotelnicheskaya Embankment is a residential building with about 700 apartments.
+It is best seen from the “bridge to nowhere” in Zaryadye Park or from a river tour boat.

 1/15 Kotelnicheskaya Embankment.
 Metro Taganskaya (line 5, brown, line 7, purple) or Marksistsaya (line8, yellow)